HACManchester/LaserCutter/MkDocs/Docs/OrangeLaser/Software.md

 ```

 Another way is just to click the [Download Zip](https://github.com/HACManchester/visicut-settings/archive/master.zip) button on github and extract the files

+To install the files for Windows:

+  * Startup Visicut for the first time, this should create a directory with some default files in under C:\Users\[username]\.visicut\
+  * Close Visicut
+  * Copy and paste the files downloaded from git over the top of the default visicut settings files
+  * C:\GITHUB\visicut-settings -> C:\Users\username\.visicut\
+  * Startup visicut

 ### Linux Setup